statsig-io/docs/docs/pulse/read-pulse.md

-All of these are available in daily Pulse results, which will start showing after the experiment has been running for 24 hours.
+All of these are available in daily Pulse results, which will start showing in the next daily Pulse run.

 #### Post-First Day Metric Lifts